 Cover the pork belly with the glaze and toss to coat evenly.
 Cover the tray with foil and return it to the smoker for 45 minutes more.

-Remove the foil and cook for 15 minutes until a deep and dark color.
+Remove the foil and cook for 15 minutes, until a deep, dark color is achieved.
 Remove and rest for 10 minutes on a wire rack and cover with tin foil to drain excess fat.

 How Long to Smoke For